nickdhondt/the-room-viewers-guide/README.md

 # The extensive viewer's guide to The Room.
-The Room viewer's guide is a lead to the attending a screening of the magnificent film The Room.
+The Room viewer's guide is a lead to attending a screening of the magnificent film The Room.
 This is the code behind the guide.
 ## Install
 ```
 npm install